ukama/ukama/systems/data-plan/README.md

 **GetBaseRate**

-To get base rate by id one can user GetBaseRate RPC which will return base rate record.
+To get base rate by id one can user GetBaseRate RPC which return single base rate record.
-This GetBaseRate takes required argument of `id`.
+This rpc takes required argument of `id`.

 ```
 call GetBaseRate